 - administering quality assurance processes for all academic program accreditation and approvals through the Learning and Teaching Committee, Research Degrees Committee and Academic Board

 - providing advisory and consultative services to academic work units and groups responsible for curriculum management, quality assurance and improvement

-- monitoring and reporting on the implementation of, and compliance with, regulatory curriculum quality assurance policies and processes.
+- monitoring and reporting on the implementation of, and compliance with, regulatory curriculum quality assurance policies and procedures.

 More information on program accreditation is available on the MyUSC.

 The Policy Framework - Governing Policy was approved by Council in October 2013 and sets a broad framework for development of policy and related procedures within the University and to enunciate principles for consistency in the management of policy development and its lifecycle.

 More information on the Policy Framework is available on MyUSC (Staff access only).

 Academic Secretariat also manages the: